dtrelogan/react-formstate/docs/validationWiring.md

   />
 ```

-'msgs' is an abbreviation for 'validationMessages'. this also works:
+'msgs' is an abbreviation for 'validationMessages'.
+This also works:

 ```jsx
 <Input validate='noSpaces' msgs='no spaces please' />
 ```

-note you can selectively tailor:
+Note you can selectively tailor:

 ```jsx
 <Input